JetBrains/Qodana/topics/inspect-python-code.md

 ```

 In this configuration, the `environment` block defines the `QODANA_TOKEN` variable to invoke the
-[project token](project-token.md) generated in Qodana Cloud and contained in
+[project token](project-token.md) generated in %cloud% and contained in
 the `qodana-token` [global credentials](%JenkinsCred%).
 The project token is required by paid %product%
 [linters](pricing.md#pricing-linters-licenses), and is optional for using the Community linters.